If My Country Should Call: Plot

 The wealthy Margaret Ardrath's husband Robert enthusiastically goes off to war in Europe at the breakout of World War I, upsetting Margaret immensely.
 But when she learns her son Donald is planning to enlist in the armed forces to fight the Mexican army down at the border, she decides she has to take matters into her own hands.
 Margaret steals a small bottle of a heart depressant from the medical bag of Dr. George Ardrath (Lon Chaney) while he leaves it unattended.
 She begins slipping very small doses of the medication into her son's drinks, which causes him to develop a slight heart murmur, so that he will not be able to qualify to join the army as he had planned.

-After the military rejects him, however, the young man develops other medical problems which causes his fiance to leave him, and he becomes an alcoholic.
+After the military rejects him, however, the young man develops other medical problems which causes his fiancé to leave him, and he becomes an alcoholic.
 When the doctor discovers the vial missing from his medical bag, Donald realizes what his mother has done to him (although it was for his own good), and he hates her for it.
 Margaret suddenly receives a telegram that her husband was killed in Europe, and overwhelmed by grief, she takes a drug overdose to kill herself.
 Suddenly, she wakes up and realizes it was all just a bad dream.